 - Their meat is lean it contains less fat and low calories.

-- Protein content in their meat is high; it has feathers and good quality skin which can be sold as by-products.
+- The protein content in their meat is high; it has feathers and good-quality skin which can be sold as by-products.

 - It is easier to maintain than chicken.